 The more I learned about camels, the more they seemed to me an obvious and sensible alternative to cows.
 I was sure the practice of owning them would spread quickly.
 With all their benefits, how could anyone not want them?

 “We don’t like the taste of camel meat or milk,” another Maasai warrior tells me.
-Few of his countrymen seem to have any interest in discussing camels, let alone learning more about their advantages over cattle.
+Few of his countrymen seem interested in discussing camels, let alone learning more about their advantages over cattle.
 When I tell a group of 20-something Samburu men that the Maasai are not interested in camels, one of them explains; “the Samburu have had more experience and interest in camels because the Somalians have been bringing them across the border into Samburu for years.”

 “So why don’t more of you have camels instead of cows?”
 I ask.